 c) in the case that only a part of the Recommendation is regarded as still useful, the possibility to transfer the relevant part to another Recommendation developed later.

-A2.6.2.1.9.3 To facilitate the review work, the Director shall endeavour, before each Radiocommunication Assembly, in consultation with the Chairs of the SGs, to prepare lists of ITU-R Recommendations that may be identified in § A2.6.2.1.9.1.
-After the review by the relevant SGs, the results should be reported to the next RA through the Chairs of the SGs.A2.6.2.2 Adoption
+A2.6.2.1.9.3 To facilitate the review work, the Director shall endeavour, before each Radiocommunication Assembly, in consultation with the Chairs of the SGs, to prepare lists of ITU-R Recommendations that may be identified under § A2.6.2.1.9.1 as not having being substantially modified in the last 10-15 years.
+After the review by the relevant SGs, the results should be reported to the next RA through the Chairs of the SGs.

+[Editor’s note: The modifications proposed to maintain consistent terminology across the Resolution specifically using “suppression” and “suppress” instead of “deletion” and delete).
+Regarding the revision to A2.6.2.1.9.3, it aims to clarify that paragraph A2.6.2.1.9.1 does not provide a list of ITU-R Questions but instead establishes the criterion to be applied when preparing the list referenced in the preceding paragraph.]

+A2.6.2.2 Adoption

 A2.6.2.2.1 Main elements regarding the adoption of a new or revised Recommendation